Dissipative particle systems on expanders: Annihilation lower bound

 \subsection{One-type annihilation}

 To illustrate the main ideas in a simpler setting, we start by considering one-type annihilation, as follows.

-\begin{thm} Let $G$ be a regular graph on $n$ vertices with spectral gap at least $1/3$.
+\begin{thm} Let $G$ be a regular graph on $n$ vertices with spectral gap more than $1/3$.
 Consider one-type annihilation on $G$ and let $T$ be the time until only one particle remains.
 Then $T \ge cn\log n$ with high probability and in expectation, where $c$ is an absolute constant. \end{thm}

 The main action in the proof will take place while the number $k$ of remaining particles satisfies $n^{1-x}\geq k\geq n^x$ for some constant $x\in(0,1/2)$.
 The key step is to show that in this regime there are constants $c_1,c_2,c_3>0$ so that starting from any configuration $A$ of $k$ particles, with probability at least $c_1$ we need at least $c_2 n$ steps to reduce the number of particles to $c_3 k$.
 This will suffice to prove the result, as then with high probability $\Omega(\log n)$ such intervals take $\Omega(n)$ steps to traverse.
 The proof of this key step has three main ideas: \begin{enumerate}[noitemsep] \item We consider a mixing phase (with the usual coupling of true and fake particles) and use the explicit spectral gap to argue that only a small constant proportion of the particles return to the starting set $A$ during the mixing phase. \item Considering the survival during the mixing phase of particles not returning to $A$, we note that (a) not many can be annihilated by the few particles that do return to $A$, and show that (b) annihilations between two particles both not returning to $A$ can be bounded similarly to those returning to $A$ by a trajectory reversal argument. \item Once we have enough surviving mixed particles we are essentially done, as then at each step collisions occur with probability $O(k/n)$, so with constant probability $\Omega(n)$ steps are required for $\Omega(k)$ collisions. \end{enumerate}